peteroupc/peteroupc.github.io/randomfunc.md

 The continuous weighted choice method is used to choose a random number that follows a continuous numerical distribution.

 The following pseudocode takes two lists, `list` and `weights`, and returns a random number that follows the distribution.  `list` is a list of numbers (which can be fractional numbers) that should be arranged in ascending order, and `weights` is a list of _probability densities_ for the given numbers (where each number and its density have the same index in both lists).
 Each probability density should be 0 or greater.
 Both lists should be the same size.
+In the pseudocode below, the first number in `list` can be returned exactly, but not the second item in `list`, assuming the numbers in `list` are arranged in ascending order.

 In many cases, the probability densities are not known in advance, but rather sampled (usually at regularly spaced points) from a so-called [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function), a function that specifies the _probability density_ for each number (the probability that a randomly chosen value will be infinitesimally close to that number, assuming no precision limits).
 A list of common probability density functions is outside the scope of this page.